 “While I was eventually very satisfied with the treatment regime I was given, it was very hard work finding a medical professional who had an in depth knowledge of menopause and an interest in tailoring a treatment for a specific patient.”

 Surveys of this kind will always strongly represent the opinions of those with something they want to say; this is known as “self-selection bias”.
 That said, your responses still clearly demonstrate that many Australian women are struggling to find relief for their menopause symptoms despite the availability of safe, effective treatment options.
 That is why I’ve developed WellFemme Women’s Health Services: to provide these women with accessible menopause treatment and advice via Telehealth.

 I’d like to thank the many women who contributed to this survey, especially those of you suffering with dreadful symptoms and limited treatment options.

-If you can’t find a doctor who is confident in advising about menopause symptom treatment then book a convenient Telehealth consultation with a female WellFemme doctor.
+If you can’t find a doctor who is confident in advising about menopause symptom treatment then book a Telehealth consultation with an expert WellFemme menopause doctor.
 Not sure if Telehealth is for you?
 Free trial consultations are available to find out how WellFemme can help with your menopausal symptoms.